Resend Integration

 - Check the submitted email address to see if you received the notification email sent by the API

-In the Nexty boilerplate, I've also built in a rate limiter implemented with Upstash Redis, and provided usage examples in the email subscription feature.
+In the NEXTY.DEV boilerplate, I've also built in a rate limiter implemented with Upstash Redis, and provided usage examples in the email subscription feature.
 In the next chapter, we'll complete the Upstash configuration to make the rate limiter effective.